 - The first context entry precedes is a function definition used by the FEEL sort() function.
 The second parameter of sort(), called the precedes function, is a Boolean function with two arguments representing list items.
 It returns true if the first argument precedes the second in the sorted list. - The context entry Sorted Table performs the sort.
-With simple sort criteria, the precedes function is typically defined inline as an anonymous function using the keyword function, as in which sorts the rows of myTable in ascending order of the column Amount.
+With simple sort criteria, the precedes function is typically defined inline as an anonymous function using the keyword function, as in - sort(myTable, function(x,y) x.Amount < y.Amount) - which sorts the rows of myTable in ascending order of the column Amount.
 However, in Recommended Loan Products we instead use a named precedes function, the context entry precedes.
-In that case, the name of the function provides the second argument of sort().
+In that case, the name of the function provides the second argument of sort(). - The final result box iterates a call to the BKM Format Row, which executes a static Java method to format number values in Sorted Table as strings with a currency symbol and two digits following the decimal point.